Consumer Connect is a new self-service post-purchase marketing solution for retailers and brands.

 Why post-purchase matters and the consequences of getting it wrong

 The importance of the post-purchase experience to consumers was further validated by retailers.
-According to the study, successful high-growth retailers (25% or greater YoY revenue growth) place a greater emphasis on the post-purchase consumer experience than their slower-growth competitors.
-This includes providing services like free returns and day-definite guaranteed delivery.
+According to the same study, successful high-growth retailers (25% or greater YoY revenue growth) place a greater emphasis on the post-purchase consumer experience compared to their slower-growth competitors.
+This includes providing services like free returns and a day-definite guaranteed delivery.
 54% of high-growth retailers offer 2-3 day free shipping, while 60% of low- growth retailers (10% or less YoY revenue growth) offer 4-7 day free shipping.
 High-growth retailers also tend to meet or exceed consumer demands for accurate, real-time tracking, free and fast shipping, easy returns with preprinted labels, prompt refunds and even attractive branded packaging.

 “Successful high-growth retailers and brands not only exceed their customers’ expectations on the post-purchase experience, but they leverage every consumer touchpoint to build brand awareness, further strengthening customer loyalty,” said Snyder.